-Introduction to Richard Rorty’s Key Concepts
+Introduction to Richard Rorty’s Key Concepts and the Communitarium Perspective

 When we consider Richard Rorty, especially through the lens of his work in Contingency, Irony, and Solidarity, we find ourselves engaging with a philosopher whose ideas seem to resist the very notion of foundational truths.
 This is not a rejection for the sake of nihilism but rather an invitation to view human knowledge, identity, and solidarity as contingent—shaped by circumstance, language, and historical context.
 But what does it mean to live in a world where nothing is truly foundational?
 And how might this fit into the Communitarium Project’s broader goals?